 Taking period pain seriously

 Period pain is a pain condition in its own right, so if you are experiencing period pain, remember that your pain is to be taken seriously.
-It’s not just something you have to tolerate because you are a woman.
+It’s not just something you have to tolerate because you have a uterus.

 Ask for help when you need it and expect to be treated by your healthcare practitioner in a meaningful way.

 Remember: period pain can be treated, managed, and heavily reduced to make it bearable or disappear!
 You do not have to put up with period pain.
-It is NOT your cross to bear.
+It is NOT your cross to bear11.

-Why you have regular period pain – mostly, it’s good to blame prostaglandins
+Why you have regular period pain – mostly, blame prostaglandins

 It is easy to say, period pain is your uterus cramping, which is true, but there is more to it than that.
 The cramping is your body’s way of expelling your menstrual blood, which needs to happen (maybe not so aggressively).